rahil627/my-programming-stuff/langs/programming-languages.md

   - embeds in to C
   - not worth the trade-off in games (hence why unreal engine stopped using it), as mentioned by jon blow

-**lua**
+lua
-  - extremely simple (only perhaps second to lisp), most performant vm, rock solid
+  - extremely simple (only perhaps second to lisp)

-wren
+  - the most performant vm/"luaJIT compiler" of all dynamic programming languages, pretty much thanks to the one guy that made it
+  - weird but powerful data structure: the table

+**wren**
-  - modern sytnax with object-oriented features
+  - modern sytnax with object-oriented features (classes)
+  - go-like concurrency via "fibers"
   - modular / doesn't come with a std lib
     - can add libuv (a contemporary cross-platform std C lib) to it, as in Luxe
+  - not luaJIT fast, but at least ruby speed
+  - perfect for games! :)
+  - made with <3

 squirrel
   - was used by a few game companies as a general scripting lang for games that even ran on consoles